englmaxi/zmk-dongle-display/README.md

+> [!WARNING]
+> Instead of using a different branch for different modifier symbols, a configuration property has been introduced.
+> You should consider switching to the `main` branch as this one will no longer receive updates.

 # Dongle Display

 This module repository provides a ZMK shield that replaces the built-in status screen with a custom screen designed for 128x64-pixel OLED displays.